chalatz/tours/pages/info/reviews-comments-content.md

     UK\n\nWe were a party of 10.
 Unanimously, we all loved our very comprehensive tour of Rhodes.
 We found this island to be a hidden gem.
 We toured the medieval city with out tour guide Kostas, so interesting.
-Our 5 hour tour was perfect!<br>\nJane (May6th) Ridgefield, Connecticut USA\n\nHello Nicholas, I thoroughly enjoyed the tour today with Steve!!<br>\nKind Regards<br>\nNicole (May 2nd) Charlotte NC USA\n\nWe had a great time.
+Our 5 hour tour was perfect!<br>\nJane (May 6th) Ridgefield, Connecticut USA\n\nHello Nicholas, I thoroughly enjoyed the tour today with Steve!!<br>\nKind Regards<br>\nNicole (May 2nd) Charlotte NC USA\n\nWe had a great time.
 The wine selection was outstanding and we really enjoyed Giannis and Michalis.
 I will definitely leave a good review for you on TripAdvisor when I get back home next week.<br>\nThank you so much!, Elizabeth (May 2nd) Chicago Illinois USA\n\nHi, We would like thank you for amazing trip today it was wonderful and can't thank you enough we thoughly enjoyed every moment and a massive thank you to our driver Dominic he was great and amazing, next time we are in Greece we will definitely look you up thank you again for a fantastic day<br>\nKind regards, Lynn (May 1st) Carnforth UK\n\nHello, Very pleased to meet you at the port.
 All three groups of us have had a wonderful time at Rhodes!!!
     We love the island, the program you put together for us, the tour guides and the drivers!!!<br>\nWe noticed that one day is too short.
 We will want to come back in near future!<br>\nThank you again!!!
 Xiaoning (April 30th) Old Lyme CT USA\n\nHi Nicholas, Thanks again for a wonderful day in Rhodes.
 We will be back...<br>\nI just did a review on tripadvisor.
 Amanda (April 19th) Australia\n\nHi Nicholas, We very much enjoyed yesterday's tour and I will do a TripAdvisor comment soon.
     You do an excellent job.<br>\nBest, Ellie (April 18th)  UK\n\nWe were only visiting for the day, so took a chance and booked the half day customised tour.
 Michael was waiting for us when we got off the boat, and gave us a fantastic insight into the Island.
 We saw Anthony Quinn Bay, Saint Paul's Bay (Guns of Navarone), Acropolis, Ancient Theatre, Lindos, Rhodes Town.<br>\nNever felt rushed, lots of stops for pictures, drinks etc.. would recommend David (April 5th) Scotland\n\nNicholas, thank you for helping make our trip so enjoyable!!<br>\nWe thoroughly enjoyed our trip to Rhodes- Thanks!<br>\nCynthia (April 4th) Great Falls Montana \n\nIt is a pleasure to share this recommendation with everyone!
 The time we spent with Nicholas was relaxing, and full of breathtaking scenery.<br>\nAll I can say, tell him what you want to explore and leave the details to him.<br>\nPreston (March 28th) Millcreek Circle\n"
 - year: "2017"
   text: |-
     Yes, our memories of Rhodes are wonderful.
 I will convey your greetings to the other couple as soon as get unpacked.<br>